 * And by ‘magic’ I’m referring to the emergent fractal phenomena that is collectively of an order of complexity (and magnificence) much too high to summarise succinctly.

 My work often starts at such affairs.
-I speak (quite well*) within the domains of pioneering leadership, motivation design & the future of work.
+I speak (quite well*) within the domains of pioneering leadership, motivation design and metamodern philosophy.
 Not just to ‘motivate’ your people, but rather; to equip them with better ways to think and savvier ways to lead meaningful progress through uncertainty and change.

 What is a ‘motivational speaker’ anyway?